Keto sweeteners – the best and the worst

 - It is often mixed with other “fillers” like inulin, prebiotic fibres and other undeclared ingredients.

 - Be careful of labels that say “propriety blend” as it may have little active mogroside ingredients.

-Products: Granulated mixes with erythritol or stevia, pure liquid drops, or liquid drops with stevia; also used in replacement products like monkfruit sweetened artificial maple syrup and chocolate syrup.
+Products: Granulated blends with erythritol or stevia, pure liquid drops, or liquid drops with stevia; also used in replacement products like monkfruit-sweetened artificial maple syrup and chocolate syrup.

 Like erythritol, xylitol is a sugar alcohol derived from plants.
 It is produced commercially from the fibrous, woody parts of corn cobs or birch trees through a multi-step chemical extraction process.
 The result is a granular crystal that tastes like sugar, but is not sugar.

 Xylitol is low carb, but not zero carb.
 Xylitol’s carbs can quickly add up on a keto diet, so it’s not a great option.